25th September, 2024

 Depending on the type of event, RIDDOR timeframes fall into one or more of the following three categories:

 It's worth remembering that in every case, a RIDDOR report should be submitted as soon as possible.
-It's what RIDDOR requires, and it saves you worrying about deadlines.
-If you are aware an incident or accident has occurred and know it's reportable under RIDDOR, get it reported straight away.
+It's what RIDDOR requires, and it saves you from worrying about deadlines.

 Without Delay

-But it's not just deaths that need to be reported without delay.
 Most types of RIDDOR reportable incidents need to be reported without delay.

-For fatal and major injuries, the HSE even provides a phone number (during office hours) to make your initial report.
-And online reports can be made at any time.
+For fatal injuries, the HSE provides a phone number (during office hours) to make your initial report.
+The phone line is available during office hours and is for fatalities only.

 Find out more about how to make a RIDDOR report in How To Report An Accident Under RIDDOR.